ourpalace/ourcord/CONTRIBUTING.md

 * [First Timers Only](http://www.firsttimersonly.com/ "First Timers Only")
 * [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github "How to Contribute to an Open Source Project on GitHub")\

 > At this point, you're ready to make your changes!
-Feel free to ask for help; everyone is a beginner at first :D
+Feel free to ask for help, everyone is a beginner at first :D